Mohammedsalah19/drag-drug/README.md

 implement

 1-

-        // this for remove json and preview xml only config.Formatters.Remove(config.Formatters.XmlFormatter);
+            # this for remove json and preview xml only

+            config.Formatters.Remove(config.Formatters.XmlFormatter);
+         #endregion
 2-